15 Spring Cleaning Mistakes That Could Make You Sick

 The products you choose may also be too abrasive for your needs.
 “Some cleanings products are caustic, meaning they have a very high or very low pH,” says U.S. Consumer Product Safety Commission (USCPSC) spokesperson Nychelle Fleming.
 “This can lead to caustic burns to the skin, eyes, or internally if swallowed.”
 In addition to being a poisoning risk, even cleaning with them can be harmful.
 “As a family doctor, I’ve seen patients get skin irritation from contact with cleansers or other chemicals,” Dr. Caudle says.

 Avoid products that use the ingredients sulfuric acid and sodium hydroxide, says Geller.
 “Certain categories of cleaners tend to be more acutely hazardous, such as heavy-duty degreasers and general purpose solvents, drain cleaners, toilet bowl cleaners, and oven cleaners,” she says.
-In general, use the gentlest product that can get the job done.
+In general, use the gentlest cleaning product that can get the job done.

 You mix bleach and ammonia

 The golden rule of cleaning (and poison prevention): Never mix cleaners with chlorine bleach and those with ammonia together.
 “Mixing bleach and ammonia can lead to the formation of chloramine vapor, which is toxic if inhaled,” says Fleming.
 Cleaning expert Melissa Maker, founder of Canadian cleaning service Clean My Space and host of the CleanMySpace YouTube Channel, advises using oxygen bleach as a non-toxic option when a job calls for disinfecting.
 “I don’t like chlorine bleach in my home, which is why I recommend oxygen bleach,” she says.
-These are the best cleaning tips for people with allergies.

 You’re not airing out enough